razor-x/eve-overview/index.md

 If you found a bug or have a feature request, create a new issue with the [GitHub issue tracker].
-If you want real-time help or have general questions, join the [Gitter chat].

 #### Can I contribute?